slatedocs/slate/source/includes/_attribution.md

 var gaid = "8df6c9bf-d647-4400-bc13-7ff317ff0003";  // example Google Advertising ID
 var android_id = "f533bc6a9d9a2000";  // example Legacy Android ID
-var ifa = "61109b4c-0f16-4fbc-82ec-5475313af000";  // example iOS Identifier for Advertising var claim = 1; // indicates install is attributable, set claim = 0 if install is non-attributable / organic
-var attributed_to = "Chartboost"; // optional, send another network name if attributed to other network, or Organic if organic var is_organic = 0; // optional, send 0 if not organic, 1 if organic
+var ifa = "61109b4c-0f16-4fbc-82ec-5475313af000";  // example iOS Identifier for Advertising var click_id = "178660e204b0166e0364e637";  // only used if fingerprinting attribution is enabled by your server in lieu of a device identifier; optional var claim = 1; // indicates install is attributable, set claim = 0 if install is non-attributable / organic var attributed_to = "Chartboost"; // optional, send another network name if attributed to other network, or Organic if organic var is_organic = 0; // optional, send 0 if not organic, 1 if organic